 When comedian Eric André was boarding a flight in Atlanta, Georgia, he was “randomly” picked out of line by cops and searched for drugs.
 Instead of chalking the experience up to yet another racist day in America, he decided to sue the Clayton County Police Department for racial profiling.
-Sam asks Eric what went into making that choice, why he no longer works in coffee shops, and how one prank on his show led to his arrest.
+In one of our favorite episodes from 2023, Sam asks Eric what went into making that choice, why he no longer works in coffee shops, and how one prank on his show led to his arrest.

 For a list of current sponsors and discount codes for this and every other Lemonada show, go to lemonadamedia.com/sponsors.

 Joining Lemonada Premium is a great way to support our show and get bonus content.
 Subscribe today at bit.ly/lemonadapremium.